Tutorial 2: Simulating Interpolated Designs#

 ansys_simulator.get_design_screenshot()

-We can also analyze the simulated capacitance matrix results using the get_xmon_info() function, which returns the qubit_anharmonicity_MHz and qubit_frequency_GHz.
+Now, we analyze the simulated capacitance matrix results using the get_xmon_info() function, which returns the Hamiltonian parameters - qubit_anharmonicity_MHz and qubit_frequency_GHz.

 [ ]: